 - Any full‑time student in Landscape Architecture, graduate or undergraduate, may apply.

-- As of spring 2021 the department is only accepting electronic submissions.
+- The department is only accepting electronic submissions.
 100MB or less.
 If necessary, the department may ask the recipient of the Eisner award for a physical copy.

 - Minimum layout size is 11” x 17” and maximum 36” x 48”; portrait or landscape.
 Do NOT include your name on your image.

 - All work submitted must have been done while a student in this department and must represent a class project.
 Submissions may include work from a design or environmental planning as well as projects from other classes.
 Submissions do not have to be from landscape architecture courses.
 However, group projects are not permitted.

 - The composition must fit on one page.
 No more than three images may be submitted on one page; however, drawings do not have to be from the same project.

 - The Eisner Prize is given for outstanding creative achievement in design.
 Submissions should have a theme and will be judged on sequential narrative — the art of “graphic storytelling”, originality, excellence, and imagination.